-- the relevant regulatory or professional body; - ii. the Disclosure and Barring Service. - (8) In paragraph (2)(f) of this regulation, "the relevant date" is either - a) six months from the date on which the person commenced their employment, or - b) such later date as the service regulator may in exceptional circumstances agree.

-(8A) In paragraph (2)(g) of this regulation, "the relevant date" is either-

-- a. six months from the date a person is first engaged under a contract for services to provide care and support in connection with - i. a care home service, - ii. a secure accommodation service, - iii. a domiciliary support service in order to provide care and support to a person referred to in paragraph 8(1) of Schedule 1 to the Act, or - iv. a residential family centre service, or - b. such later date as the service regulator may in exceptional circumstances agree. - (9) In this regulation, "the Disclosure and Barring Service" ("y Gwasanaeth Datgelu a Gwahardd") and "DBS" ("GDG") mean the body established by section 87(1) of the Protection of Freedoms Act 2012(5)(

-(10) Until 1 April 2020, the requirement under paragraph (2)(e) for a manager to be registered with Social Care Wales does not apply to a manager who is appointed to manage an undertaking-

-- a. (a)-in respect of which a person is registered, or has applied to register, as the provider of a domiciliary support service; and - b. (b) in respect of which a person was registered as carrying on a nurses agency under Part 2 of the Care Standards Act 2000(6) immediately before 2 April 2018 but was not also registered as carrying on a domiciliary care agency.

-(11) The requirement that a person is registered as a social care worker with Social Care Wales in accordance with paragraph (2)(f) and (g), does not apply where the person is employed (whether as an employee or worker) or engaged under a contract for services to work as a-
+(8) In paragraph (2)(f) of this regulation, "the relevant date" is either- a) six months from the date on which the person commenced their employment, or b) such later date as the service regulator may in exceptional circumstances agree.
+(8A) In paragraph (2)(g) of this regulation, "the relevant date" is either- a. six months from the date a person is first engaged under a contract for services to provide care and support in connection with- i. a care home service, ii. a secure accommodation service, iii. a domiciliary support service in order to provide care and support to a person referred to in paragraph 8(1) of Schedule 1 to the Act, or iv. a residential family centre service, or b. such later date as the service regulator may in exceptional circumstances agree.
+(9) In this regulation, "the Disclosure and Barring Service" ("y Gwasanaeth Datgelu a Gwahardd") and "DBS" ("GDG") mean the body established by section 87(1) of the Protection of Freedoms Act 2012 (10) Until 1 April 2020, the requirement under paragraph (2)(e) for a manager to be registered with Social Care Wales does not apply to a manager who is appointed to manage an undertaking- a. in respect of which a person is registered, or has applied to register, as the provider of a domiciliary support service, and b. in respect of which a person was registered as carrying on a nurses agency under Part 2 of the Care Standards Act 2000 immediately before 2 April 2018 but was not also registered as carrying on a domiciliary care agency worker with and (g), doe an employee to work as a a. quirement that a person is registered as a social care Social Care Wales in accordance with paragraph (2)(f) es not apply where the person is employed (whether as e or worker) or engaged under a contract for services a . nurse, or . registered professional.